 This is definitely going to be a regular in our soup rotation.
 It’s a perfect winter warmer for this time of year, exciting and filling enough to cheer you up on a dreary mid-winter day, but not so heavy that you don’t have room for dessert! 😉

-- 1 pound / 500 grams chicken thighs or breast, chopped into small pieces and rolled in about 2 tablespoons plain flour
+- 1 pound chicken thighs skinless & boneless, chopped into small pieces and rolled in about 2 tablespoons plain flour

-- 1 ½ teaspoons mixed Italian herbs (or ½ teaspoon each oregano, thyme, basil)
+- 1.5 teaspoons Italian herbs dried, or ½ teaspoon each oregano, thyme, basil

-- the zest and juice of 1 small lemon (equal to about 3 tablespoons juice)
+- 1 lemon small (zest & juice), equal to about 3 tablespoons juice

 - salt and pepper